kschuetz/collection-views/README.md

 `Vector.wrap`:

-- Does *not* make a copy of the underlying collection.
+- Does not make a copy of the underlying collection.
 - Will not alter the underlying collection in any way.
 - Will maintain a reference to the collection you wrap.

 The underlying collection is protected against mutation from anyone you share the `Vector` with.
 However, note that anyone who has a reference to the underlying collection is still able to mutate it.
 Therefore, it is highly recommended that you do not mutate the collection or share the underlying collection with anyone else who might mutate it.
+If you prefer to avoid this, you can construct an `ImmutableVector` using `copyFrom` instead.

-#### <a name="vector-from-iterable">Taking from an `Iterable<A>`</a>
+#### <a name="vector-copy-from">Copying from an `Iterable<A>`</a>

-A `Vector` can be constructed from an `Iterable` using the `sliceFromIterable` or `takeFromIterable` methods.
+A `Vector` can be constructed from an `Iterable` or array using the `copyFrom` or `copySliceFrom` methods.

-`sliceFromIterable` or `takeFromIterable` may make a copy of the data, but will only do so if necessary.
-If passed a `java.util.List` or another `Vector`, it will create the appropriate sized view of that collection without making a copy.
-For other `Iterable`s that can't guarantee random access, these methods may make a copy internally before wrapping it.
+`Vector.copyFrom`:

+- Makes a copy of the input if necessary<super>*</super>.
+- Will not alter the input in any way.
+- Will not maintain a reference to the input.

+The copying of the input is a one-time cost, but in return you get an `ImmutableVector` that is guaranteed safe from mutation.

+<super>*</super> <small>if the input is an `ImmutableVector`, no copying will be performed.</small>

-#### <a name="vector-of">Building using `Vector.of`</a>
+#### <a name="vector-of">Building `Vectors`s directly</a>

 Calling `Vector.of` with one or more elements will return a new `ImmutableNonEmptyVector`.

-Since the underlying collection in a `Vector` created this way is not exposed anywhere, it is 100% safe from mutation.
+`Vector.fill` and `Vector.lazyFill` also create `ImmutableVector`s directly.

 #### <a name="vector-empty">Creating an empty `Vector`</a>